XanaduAI/fockgaussian/README.md

 This repository contains:

 * A short python library, *fockgaussian* that given the inputs specifying a Gaussian unitary and the photon numbers of the input and output kets calculates the associated probability amplitude using the loop hafnian function of the `hafnian` library.
-* A jupyter notebook with examples of the usage of the library and a comparison against the same claculation using the Fock backend of `strawberryfields`
+* A jupyter notebook with examples of the usage of the library and a comparison against the same calculation using the Fock backend of `strawberryfields`

 ## Requirements